reactive/data-client/docs/core/api/useCache.md

 ### Remaining Todo Query

+[Queries](/rest/api/Query) can also be used to compute aggregates

 <StackBlitz app="todo-app" file="src/resources/TodoResource.ts,src/pages/Home/TodoStats.tsx" />

 ### Github Navbar login/logout

+Our current user only exists when we are authenticated.
+Thus we can `useCache(UserResource.current)` to determine whether to show the login or logout navigation buttons.

 <StackBlitz app="github-app" file="src/resources/User.ts,src/navigation/NavBar.tsx" view="editor" />

 ### Github Comment Authorization

+Here we only show commenting form if the user is authenticated.

 <StackBlitz app="github-app" file="src/resources/User.ts,src/pages/IssueDetail/CreateComment.tsx" view="editor" />